Determining a graph from its reconfiguration graph: Independent set reconfiguration --- proofs and examples

-Next suppose $V_1$ contains an independent set $I$ of of size $2$.
-First we prove that $V_2$ does not contain independent sets of size $3$.
-If $V_2$ contains an independent set $\{u,v,w\}$, then its two neighbours in $V_1$ must be (up to symmetry) $\{u,v\}$ and $\{u,w\}$.
-But these two sets have $\{u\}$ and $\{u,v,w\}$ as common neighbours in $V_2$, contradicting condition~\ref{cond:oneneigh}.
-Consequently, every set of size $2$ in $V_1$ can only have neighbours of size $1$ in $V_2$, hence has degree $2$.
-Moreover, every independent set $I$ of size $1$ in $V_2$ has two neighbours of size $2$ in $V_1$ by condition~\ref{cond:neighbours}.
-If $I$ had a neighbour $I'$ in $V_3$, then $I'$ would have size $2$ and three neighbours in $V_2$ by condition~\ref{cond:neighbours}.
-One of those three neighbours would therefore have size $3$ and lie in $V_2$, which we just proved is not possible.
+Next we prove that~$V_2$ does not contain independent sets of size~$3$.
+If~$V_2$ contains an independent set $\{u,v,w\}$, then by the previous paragraph any neighbour of size~$4$ cannot lie in~$V_1$.
+Since it must have its two neighbours in~$V_1$ by condition~\ref{cond:neighbours}, these must be (up to symmetry) $\{u,v\}$ and $\{u,w\}$.
+But these two sets have $\{u\}$ and $\{u,v,w\}$ as common neighbours in~$V_2$, contradicting condition~\ref{cond:oneneigh}.

+By the previous paragraph, every independent set of size~$2$ in~$V_1$ can only have neighbours of size~$1$ in~$V_2$, hence has degree~$2$.
+Let~$I$ be an independent set of size~$1$ in~$V_2$.
+Then~$I$ has two neighbours in~$V_1$ by condition~\ref{cond:descendants}, which must have size~$2$.
+If~$I$ had a neighbour~$I'$ in~$V_3$, then~$I'$ would have size~$2$ and three neighbours in~$V_2$ by condition~\ref{cond:neighbours}.
+One of those three neighbours would therefore have size~$3$ and lie in~$V_2$, which contradicts the previous paragraph.
+We can conclude that if there is an independent set of size~$2$ in~$V_1$, then it must be adjacent to exactly two sets in~$V_2$, both of whom have size~$1$; and every set of size~$1$ in~$V_2$ also has exactly two neighbours, both of whom have size~$2$ and lie in~$V_1$.
+In other words, if there is an independent set of size~$2$ in~$V_1$, then it must lie in a component of $\mathcal{I}^1_\mathrm{AR}(G)$ that is an even cycle.

-We can conclude that $V_1$ contains only independent sets of size $1$, completing the proof of the base case.
+This proves that for components of $\mathcal{I}^1_\mathrm{AR}(G)$ that do not form an even cycle, $V_1$ contains only independent sets of size~$1$, completing the proof of the base case.

-\textbf{Induction step.} Let $p>1$, and suppose that for all $i<p$ we have that $V_i$ contains only independent sets of size $i$.
+\textbf{Induction step.} Let $p>1$, and suppose that for all $i<p$ we have that~$V_i$ contains only independent sets of size~$i$.
 Let $I\in V_p$.
-By condition~\ref{cond:descendants}, $I$ has $p$ neighbours in $V_{p-1}$, each of size $p-1$ by the inductive hypothesis.
-Let $I'$ be one of these neighbours.
-If $p=2$, then $I'$ has size $1$, and then $I$ must have size $2$, which concludes the induction step.
-Otherwise, $p>2$ and $I'$ has $p-1$ neighbours in $V_{p-2}$, each of size $p-2$ by the inductive hypothesis.
-Since $I'$ is adjacent only to $|I'|=p-1$ independent sets of size $|I'|-1=p-2$, by condition \ref{cond:neighbours} $I$ must have size $p$, which concludes the induction step. \end{proof}
+By condition~\ref{cond:descendants}, $I$ has~$p$ neighbours in $V_{p-1}$, each of size $p-1$ by the induction hypothesis.
+Let~$I'$ be one of these neighbours.
+If $p=2$, then~$I'$ has size~$1$, and then~$I$ must have size~$2$, which concludes the induction step.
+Otherwise, $p>2$ and~$I'$ has $p-1$ neighbours in $V_{p-2}$, each of size $p-2$ by the induction hypothesis.
+Since~$I'$ is adjacent only to $|I'|=p-1$ independent sets of size $|I'|-1=p-2$, any other neighbour of~$I'$ must have size $|I'|+1=p$.
+In particular, $I$ must have size~$p$, which concludes the induction step. \end{proof}